Coronavirus case increase of 2,678 lowest since June 15; deaths rise by 87

 Florida is in fifth place in the United States with 9,539 deaths and nonresident deaths remained at 135 for a total of 9,674.

-Texas is in fourth place with the addition of a U.S.-high 143 deaths Sunday after 313 deaths Friday and Tuesday's state-record 324, for a total of 9,983.
-California reported 77 new deaths and is in third place overall with 11,244.
+Texas is in fourth place with the addition of 51 deaths after a U.S.-high 143 deaths Sunday, 313 deaths Friday and Tuesday's state-record 324, for a total of 10,034.
+California reported 18 new deaths and is in third place overall with 11,242.
+Every other states' new deaths were under 30.

 Cases